-Our Compensation Committee consists of Ms. Ricciardi, Mr. Daly, Dr. Leonard, and Mr. Machado.
-Ms. Ricciardi serves as chair of the Compensation Committee.
-Following the Annual Meeting, Ms. Ricciardi will cease to serve as a member of our Board of Directors and as a member of the Compensation Committee, and Mr. Machado will serve as chair of the Compensation Committee.
-Our Board of Directors has determined that each of the members of our Compensation Committee is a non-employee director, as defined in Rule 16b-3 promulgated under the Securities Exchange Act of 1934, as amended (the Exchange Act), is an outside director, as defined pursuant to Section 162(m) of the Internal Revenue Code of 1986, as amended (the Code), and satisfies the NASDAQ independence requirements.
+Our Compensation Committee consists of Mr. Machado, Mr. Daly, and Dr. Leonard.
+Mr. Machado serves as chair of the Compensation Committee.
+Effective as of the Annual Meeting, Dr. Leonard will cease to serve as a member of our Board of Directors and as a member of the Compensation Committee, and Dr. Meyer will be appointed to the Compensation Committee.
+Our Board of Directors has determined that each of the members of our Compensation Committee is a non-employee director, as defined in Rule 16b-3 promulgated under the Securities Exchange Act of 1934, as amended (the Exchange Act), and satisfies the NASDAQ independence requirements.